 Where can I fish on the Brazos River?

 There are many places to fish on the Brazos River, including the Possum Kingdom and Lake Bryan.
 Both parks feature boat ramps and a variety of facilities.

 You'll also find plenty of fishing access points along Highway 6 or on FM 2222 just outside Waco toward Hewitt.

 Yes, there are indeed crappie in the Brazos River.
 The upper reaches of Lake Bryan and Possum Kingdom Reservoir are good places to catch panfish.

 Just below Possum Kingdom, you might also have luck catching them on the main stem after dark down by the old power plant.

 Your Next Trip Fishing Brazos River

-When it comes to fishing the Brazos River, many factors can make or break your day.
+Many factors can make or break your day when fishing the Brazos River.
 We’ve discussed some of these factors in detail and hope you find them helpful on your next river adventure.

 The river has many different species of fish and provides opportunities for all types of fishing enthusiasts.